Shopify Unite – What is it? And why we flew half way around the world to go (as an Agency)

 About Lamb Agency

-Lamb Agency is a Shopify expert, we specialise in premium solution on the Shopify Plus platform.
-We work with national brands including Dissh Boutiques, Oz Trail, Price Attack, Rhythm Livin and many others.
-We have extensive experience with eCommerce, specialising in the construction and optimisation of online stores.
+Lamb Agency is a Shopify expert, we are a Shopify development expert.
+We work with local and national brands including Dissh Boutiques, Oz Trail, Rhythm Livin and many others.
+We have extensive experience in the construction and optimisation of online stores.
 We have also created bespoke eCommerce solutions for other companies like Virgin Australia, National Storage, and Lite n Easy.